aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ```

-<center>*Unhandled exceptions*</center>
+<center>*Unhandled errors*</center>

-By default, any unhandled exception in the middleware chain will be propagated as a HTTP
-500 back to the client.
-As you would expect, unlike early return, this stops the middleware
-chain entirely and no post-processing steps for any previously executed middleware will occur.
+You can handle errors in middleware as you would anywhere else, simply surround your code in
+a `try`/`catch` block and processing will occur as usual.

 ```mermaid
 sequenceDiagram